jwpowell/learning-z3/README.md

 # learning-z3

-Scripts written to learn z3
+Scripts written to learn the [Z3](https://github.com/Z3Prover/z3) theorem prover.

 To run the example scripts: